bain-cs110/bain-cs110.github.io/pages/syllabus.md

 | **2 Quizzes** (of 3) | 2 x 30 Points (lowest score dropped) | 60 Points | 30% |
 | | | **200 Points** | **100%** |

+> Note, the tutorials are actually each worth approximately 2.85714 points on the total course grade (of 200 points).
+To calculate your tutorial points, you can add your 7 highest Tutorial scores, divide by 21, and multiply by 20.

 Final grades are assigned on a fixed scale which is set by the registrar's office:

 {:.medium}